The Cookout: Plot

 As time goes on, Todd starts to become mainly concerned about his image as his family's antics begin making a poor impression on his neighbors, especially after Garden Ridges' security guard Mildred Smith (Queen Latifah) visits with a list of both their complaints and rules violations committed by his family.
 Eventually, Todd snaps and yells at everyone to leave.

 Soon after, Todd's childhood friend Becky (Eve) arrives.
 Nettie talks to Em about their rivalry and Jamal not having plans to do basketball like Todd.
 Em encourages Nettie to be proud of Jamal's accomplishments in life no matter what they are.
 After a talk with Becky, Todd apologizes to his mother for losing his temper.
 She forgives him after settling her differences with Nettie and the departure of the non-relatives.

 When Bling Bling and Wheezer invade the cookout to get Todd's autograph on the sneakers, the ensuing chaos makes Todd realize how much he needs his family.
 Bling Bling and Wheezer are defeated by Mildred, Jerome, and Jasper and are arrested by the police.
-Afterwards, Todd is shocked when Miss Peters, impressed by his family's unconditional love for him and each other, accepts him for the sponsorship deal.

 Todd then breaks up with Brittany after realizing her gold-digging ways and inability to connect with him and his family and starts dating Becky as DJ Enuff performs at the party.
+Todd is then shocked when Miss Peters, impressed by his family's unconditional love for him and each other, accepts him for the sponsorship deal as she makes out with Wes.

-A postscript reveals that Todd scored 26 points in his debut in New Jersey and he and his fiancé Becky use the car bed he originally slept in during his childhood.
+A postscript reveals that Todd scored 26 points in his debut in the New Jersey Nets and he and his fiancé Becky use the car bed he originally slept in during his childhood.
 Jamal completed med school and broke up with Brittany three times.
 Little Dee finally got a father figure for her kids and moved in next to Todd.
-Leroy failed his bar exam for the 16th time and his golf ball conspiracy book White Balls & White Devils was a bestseller.
+Leroy failed his bar exam for the 16th time and his golf ball conspiracy book White Balls & White Devils was a New Jersey bestseller.
 Mildred left Garden Ridges and became a cop who gained a record of different tickets written out with the Andersons throwing a cookout in her honor.